thinkshout/ts_recipes/drupal8/twigtionary.md

 {% endfor %}
 ```

-## Use a shared template to pass var into from a node template
+## Use a shared template that receives variables from your node templates
 Create your shared template.
 For example, `page-banner.html.twig`.

 ```twig